A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introduction

-While the number of publications in the CAN security domain, especially in IDS research, has grown appreciably in the past few years, IDS research is significantly hindered by two major issues: (1) obfuscated CAN messages (not the focus of this work) and (2) lack of quality, publicly available, real CAN data with advanced attacks present (the focus of this work).
+While the number of publications in the CAN security domain, especially in IDS research, has grown appreciably in the past few years, IDS research is significantly hindered by two major issues: (1) proprietary CAN signals (not the focus of this work \hr{that has been approached by CAN reverse engineering frameworks}) and (2) lack of high-quality, publicly available, real CAN data with advanced attacks present (the focus of this work). \hr{We detail work on CAN reverse engineering in Section~\ref{subsubsec: CAN Reverse Engineering Problem}.}